waveaccounting/django-sixpack/README.rst

 -----------------

 By passing in the argument `local` in the SixpackTest constructor you can tell django-sixpack to create a convertible db record for each participant.
+This feature is useful when you want to pull information on an existing participant which is unavailble through the standard Sixpack API.

 .. code:: python